 - Asset Protection Trust

 Schedule an Estate Planning Meeting

-Whether you have estate planning needs and need to set up a trust or you are facing administering probate, the experienced team at Lacey Lyons Rezanka can help you.
-Contact us today for an appointment, and we can provide you with excellent legal advice.
+Whether you have estate planning needs and need to set up a trust, or you are facing administering probate, the experienced team at Lacey Lyons Rezanka can help you.
+Contact us today for an appointment, and we can provide you with legal advice.
 We have a convenient location in Melbourne, Florida, and our legal team can help evaluate your case.